Spotting patterns prepares your toddler’s brain for math

 Learn about how predictable sequences in your baby's everyday life help them begin thinking in more advanced ways.

-There is an art to narrating, explaining, and including your baby in everyday tasts.
+There is an art to narrating, explaining, and including your baby in everyday tasks.
 Watch Lovevery CEO Jessica Rolph model how.

 Will time spent on a phone or tablet actually harm your baby?
-Lovevery sorts out the information sorts out the information to help you make informed decisions.
+We sorted out the information to help you make informed decisions.

 We love Montessori for its focus on fewer, high-quality playthings and real-world, sensory experience.
 Learn more about it and where and when we look beyond it.